 Scottish Government Climate Change Plan

 The Scottish Government's Climate Change Plan has been developed following the passing of the Climate Change (Scotland) Act 2009, which created a framework for achieving greenhouse gas emissions reductions and set an interim target of at least a 42% cut by 2020 and at least 80% cut by 2050.
-It required the Scottish Ministers to set annual targets in secondary legislation in batches for the period 2010 to 2050.

 The 2009 Act was amended by the The Climate Change (Emissions Reduction Targets) (Scotland) Act 2019, which sets targets to reduce Scotland's emissions of all greenhouse gases to net-zero by 2045 at the latest, with interim targets for reductions of at least 56% by 2020, 75% by 2030, 90% by 2040.
 The bill was introduced in May 2018 and in March 2019 the Environment, Climate Change and Land reform Committee published a detailed First Stage Report (PDF 206pp).
 During its passage through Parliament the bill was significantly strengthened under pressure from opposition parties (see below).
 A great deal of further documentation and correspondence is available.